moka-rs/moka/README.md

 [![license][license-badge]](#license)
 [![FOSSA Status](https://app.fossa.com/api/projects/git%2Bgithub.com%2Fmoka-rs%2Fmoka.svg?type=shield)](https://app.fossa.com/projects/git%2Bgithub.com%2Fmoka-rs%2Fmoka?ref=badge_shield)

 Moka is a fast, concurrent cache library for Rust.
-Moka is inspired by [Caffeine][caffeine-git] (Java).
+Moka is inspired by the [Caffeine][caffeine-git] library for Java.

 Moka provides cache implementations on top of hash maps.
 They support full concurrency of retrievals and a high expected concurrency for updates.
 Moka also